shuchenku/expenseLog/README.md

 # expenseLog

-Decisions I made to when writing ExpenseLog (some are different from HW requirements but the TA said it is OK):
+Decisions I made when writing ExpenseLog (some are different from HW requirements but the TA said it is OK):

 I accidentally implemented HW3 (of course, before knowing what HW3 is about).
 I was under the understanding that the ExpenseLog app would be useless if data weren't persistant.
 So I used sqlite along with SimpleCursorAdaptor to achieve the same (almost) functionality.